CUBI LAWSUIT ALERT: Levi & Korsinsky Notifies Customers Bancorp, Inc. Investors Of A Class Action Lawsuit And Upcoming Deadline

-NEW YORK, Jan.
-21, 2025 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Customers Bancorp, Inc. ("Customers Bancorp, Inc." or the "Company") (NYSE: CUBI ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+27, 2025 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Customers Bancorp, Inc. ("Customers Bancorp, Inc." or the "Company") (NYSE: CUBI) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Customers Bancorp, Inc. investors who were adversely affected by alleged securities fraud between March 1, 2024 and August 8, 2024.
 Follow the LINK below to get more information and be contacted by a member of our team: